Telling a good (Pando Days) story

 It’s important to remember that the end of any story is the conclusion of the story you set out to tell.
 It sounds obvious but if you don’t remember this, your story will have just stopped, not wrapped up and ended.

-In one semester, you’re not going to be able to save the world, or even accomplish the big picture sustainability objectives.
+In one semester, you’re not going to be able to save the world.

-When I first have an idea for a film, I do the research so I know the landscape I am searching through and why I am committed to this subject.
+When I first have an idea for a film, I do the research so I know the landscape I am exploring and why I am committed to this subject.
 But it doesn’t mean I have found the story.

 Continued research, spending time with the subject, understanding the environment that the subjects live in, conducting interviews and realizing what people are actually saying — this is the foundation of storytelling.

-“Finding the story” takes time – time with the subject, time with the actual people, time in sorting and editing, time in constructing and reconstructing… But given that Pando Days teams only have a semester to find their story, how do you break this down into smaller elements?
+“Finding the story” takes time… but given that Pando Days teams only have a semester to find their story, how do you break this down into smaller elements?

-But there are additional elements that should be considered such as stakeholders and community involvement – and because these are ongoing problems and concerns, an expression of what comes next.
+But there are additional elements that should be considered such as stakeholders, partners and community involvement – and because these are ongoing problems and concerns, an expression of what comes next.

 So, what kind of materials do you need to flesh a story out?
 Is there something like a check-list you keep in the back of your mind?